MartianMadman/D3_Madmod/Readme.txt

-Small overhaul mod to increase the pace of Doom 3.
+Small overhaul mod to speedup the pacing of Doom 3.

 \Changes/
 -Disable gibbing for non explosive weapons.